daronphang/coding_resources/javascript/node_js/express_js/sequelize.md

 Sequelize will automatically create FK.
 For belongs to/has many relationship, can use createProduct().
 Don't have to define the PK explicitly.

 ```
-User        Has Many products, has One cart, has Many order
+User        Has Many products, has One cart, has Many orders
-Product     Belongs to Many cart, belongs to Many order
+Product     Belongs to Many carts, belongs to Many orders
-Cart
+Cart        Belongs to Many products  (Many-to-Many)
 Order
 ```